0xPolygon/kurtosis-cdk/README.md

 kurtosis enclave inspect cdk-v1
 ```

 That output, while quite useful, might also be a little overwhelming.
-If you want to simply see the port mapping within the `cdk-v1` enclave for the `zkevm-node-rpc` service and the `trusted-rpc` port, you can use the following command.
+If you want to simply see the port mapping within the `cdk-v1` enclave for the `cdk-erigon-node-001` service and the `http-rpc` port, you can use the following command.
 For this test, let's store the RPC URL in an environment variable:

 ```bash
 export ETH_RPC_URL="$(kurtosis port print cdk-v1 cdk-erigon-node-001 http-rpc)"